 In other words, with some Medicare Part D plans you will enter the Donut Hole or Coverage Gap earlier or faster than with other Part D plans.
 Be sure to understand the benefits before enrolling or ask questions during the Annual Enrollment Period (October 15th through December 7th).
 If you wait until January to learn about your plan, you may be "locked-in" to your new Medicare Part D plan coverage for the entire year.

 (3) The Coverage Gap or Donut Hole

 begins once you exceed the Initial Coverage Limit you enter the Donut Hole and you will receive the 75% Donut Hole discount

-for both generic and brand-name formulary drugs.
+for both generic and brand-name formulary drugs (70% manufacturer’s discount and 5% paid by your Medicare Part D plan).
 This means any formulary drugs you purchase while in the Donut Hole will cost you 25% of the drug's retail price.
-You can read more about the current Donut Hole Discount here: https://Q1FAQ.com/470.html
+You can read more about the current Donut Hole Discount here: Q1FAQ.com/470

-begins once your total out-of-pocket drug costs exceed a certain point (for instance, over $7,050 in 2022
+begins once your total out-of-pocket drug costs exceed Out-of-Pocket Threshold (for instance, over $7,400 in 2023

 , you will exit the Donut Hole or Coverage Gap.
+Please keep in mind that your monthly premiums do not count toward total out-of-pocket drug costs.
 In the Catastrophic Coverage phase

 you will receive your medications at a low-fixed price, paying around 5% of the retail price for brand drugs for the remainder of the year.